 On January 1, 2015, the Company entered into an administration agreement with its administrator, FSC CT, under substantially similar terms as its prior administration agreement with FSC CT, Inc. Under the administration agreement with FSC CT, administrative services are provided to the Company, including providing the Company with its principal executive offices and equipment, and clerical, bookkeeping and recordkeeping services at such facilities.
 Under the administration agreement, FSC CT also performs or oversees the performance of the Company's required administrative services, which includes being responsible for the financial records which the Company is required to maintain and preparing reports to the Company's stockholders and reports filed with the SEC.
 In addition, FSC CT assists the Company in determining and publishing the Company's net asset value, overseeing the preparation and filing of the Company's tax returns and the printing and dissemination of reports to the Company's stockholders, and generally overseeing the payment of the Company's expenses and the performance of administrative and professional services rendered to the Company by others.
 For providing these services, facilities and personnel, the Company reimburses FSC CT the allocable portion of overhead and other expenses incurred by FSC CT in performing its obligations under the administration agreement, including rent and the Company's allocable portion of the costs of compensation and related expenses of the Company's chief financial officer and chief compliance officer and their staffs.
 Such reimbursement is at cost with no profit to, or markup by, FSC CT.
 The Company utilizes office space in Greenwich, CT that is leased by FSC CT from an affiliate controlled by the chief executive officer of the Investment Adviser and FSC CT, Mr. Leonard M. Tannenbaum.
 The Company also utilizes additional office space that is leased by affiliates of the Investment Adviser and FSC CT in Chicago, IL.
-Any reimbursement for a portion of the rent at these locations is at cost with no profit to, or markup by, FSC CT.
+Any reimbursement for a portion of the rent at this location is at cost with no profit to, or markup by, FSC CT.
 FSC CT may also provide, on the Company's behalf, managerial assistance to the Company's portfolio companies.
 The administration agreement may be terminated by either party without penalty upon 60 days' written notice to the other party.

-For the three months ended December 31, 2016, the Company accrued administrative expenses of \$1.4 million, including \$0.9 million of general and administrative expenses, which are due to FSC CT.
-At December 31, 2016 and September 30, 2016, \$2.1 million and \$2.2 million was included in "Due to FSC CT" in the Consolidated Statement of Assets and Liabilities, respectively.
-For the three months ended December 31, 2015, the Company accrued administrative expenses of \$1.5 million, including \$0.9 million of general and administrative expenses, which were due to FSC CT.
+For the three months ended June 30, 2017, the Company accrued administrative expenses of \$0.6 million, including \$0.2 million of general and administrative expenses, which are due to FSC CT.
+For the nine months ended June 30, 2017, the Company accrued administrative expenses of \$2.7 million, including \$1.1 million of general and administrative expenses, which are due to FSC CT.
+For the three months ended June 30, 2016, the Company accrued administrative expenses of \$1.0 million, including \$0.5 million of general and administrative expenses, which are due to FSC CT.
+For the nine months ended June 30, 2016, the Company accrued administrative expenses of \$3.4 million, including \$1.8 million of general and administrative expenses, which are due to FSC CT.
+As of June 30, 2017 and September 30, 2016, \$1.4 million and \$2.2 million was included in "Due to FSC CT" in the Consolidated Statement of Assets and Liabilities, respectively.